 | Asset C | "Learning" | 5.1x (best performer) |

-This isn't a one-off anomaly.
-GROAS.ai's research identified seven systematic biases in PMax's algorithm, all favoring engagement over conversions:
+Not an isolated case.
+GROAS.ai identified seven systematic biases in PMax's algorithm, all favoring engagement over conversions:

 - Engagement Trap — Favors high-click assets regardless of conversion quality